srcgrp/sentry-mcp-server/README.md

 ## Support & Contributing

-For issues, questions, or feature requests, please open an issue on the [GitHub repository](https://github.com/yourusername/sentry-mcp-server) (replace with your actual repository URL).
+For issues, questions, or feature requests, please open an issue on the [GitHub repository](https://github.com/srcgrp/sentry-mcp-server).

 Contributions are welcome!
 Please follow standard fork-and-pull-request workflows.